 Evictions aren’t easy, but at the end of the day, you have to make the right choice for yourself and your financial future.
 So long as you start and finish the eviction process with respect for the law, yourself, and your tenant, you’ll find the solution that’s right for you.
 If you have a rental property in Florida, or plan to invest in Florida real estate for rentals, use this guide as a resource to aid you through evictions.

 The best way to avoid eviction?
 Finding a great tenant.
 But time can be a scarce resource.
 Instead, reach out to Great Jones to help find the right tenant for you.
 Great Jones’ extensive screening process works—we have the 0% eviction rate to prove it.
-Contact us today to help you find a reliable tenant for the long run so you never have to deal with evictions or a vacancy property.
+With property management services in Tampa, FL to Raleigh-Durham, NC, contact us today to help you find a reliable tenant for the long run so you never have to deal with evictions or a vacancy property.
 Our property management experts are here to make your life as a property owner easier.